This post was most recently updated on April 1st, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Sand – adds an extra layer of grit to the mixture and helps keep it free flowing.
+Using adds an extra layer of grit to the mixture and helps keep it free flowing.
 You can get this from your local garden/landscape store.

 The razor-sharp microscopic silicon particles cut through the of both internal and external parasite’s protective coating on their shells, causing them to become dehydrated, block their airways and attack their respiratory systems.

 Once they are totally dry, blitz them in a food processor.
 Store the powder in a sealed container to keep the volatile oils in until needed.

-How to Make the Ultimate Chicken Dust Bath Recipe
+How to Make the Ultimate Recipe

 - A box, tire, rubbermaid tub, old jam pan or plastic paddling pool.

-- 2 parts dry dirt/dust
+- 2 parts /

-- 1 part sand
+- 1 part

-- 1/2 part diatomaceous earth
+- 1/2 part

 - Gloves and mask